splunk/public-o11y-docs/alerts-detectors-notifications/autodetect.rst

 To customize a copy of an AutoDetect detector, do the following:

 #.
 Log in to Observability Cloud.
 #.
-In the left navigation menu, select :menuselection:`Alerts`.
+In the navigation menu, select :menuselection:`Alerts`.
 #.
 Select the :strong:`Detectors` tab on the :strong:`Alerts` page.
 #.
 In the search field, enter the name of the detector you want to customize.

-    For example, to search for the ``K8s Node Memory Utilization is high`` detector, start by typing ``K8s Node``.
-The result lists update automatically as you type.
+    For example, to search for the ``K8s Node Memory Utilization is high`` detector, start by entering ``K8s Node``.
+The result lists update automatically.

     .. image:: /_images/images-detectors-alerts/autodetect/autodetect-search.png
       :width: 80%